The Half-Life of History

 Knowledge Decays Like a Radioactive Isotope

 Samuel Arbesman, in The Half-Life of Facts5, proposed that knowledge has a measurable decay rate.
 I tested this directly.
-After combining four metrics into a single composite index (using z-scores to put them on a common scale), I tested four candidate models: exponential decay, power law, logarithmic, and linear.
-The exponential model won decisively.
+After combining four metrics into a single composite index (using z-scores to put them on a common scale), I tested seven candidate models: exponential decay with and without a baseline, a two-phase (biexponential) model, power laws with and without a baseline, logarithmic, and linear.
+The exponential family won decisively.
+The two-phase model fits best by AICc, and the single exponential with a baseline is a close second.
+I use the single exponential as the primary specification, an honest tradeoff: with 32 data points I would rather report the model with two fewer parameters, even though it is technically the second-best fit.
+Both are reported in the methodology section, and the two-phase fit turns out to be the more interesting result.
+I will come back to it.

 Just as uranium-238 decays at a predictable rate, historical knowledge follows a smooth exponential curve.
-The best-fit model gives a half-life of about 84 years.
-That means for every 84 years further back you look, the composite knowledge index roughly halves.
-The shaded band below shows the uncertainty range: the true half-life likely falls between 23 and 101 years.
+The best-fit model gives a half-life of about 95 years.
+That means for every 95 years further back you look, the above-baseline portion of the composite knowledge index roughly halves.
+The shaded band below shows the uncertainty range: the true half-life likely falls between 87 and 107 years.

 The residual plot underneath reveals which centuries defy the trend.
 Points far from the zero line are centuries with unusual stories to tell.
-The 1st century CE spikes upward (driven by its biblical and Roman cultural footprint), while the 19th century overshoots the model's prediction.
+Two stand out: the 1st century CE sits well above the curve (+2.45 standard residuals, driven by its biblical and Roman cultural footprint), while the 18th century sits below it (2.38), receiving less attention than its position in time would predict.

 How to read this chart: Each blue dot is one century's combined knowledge score (an average of all four metrics, standardized to the same scale).
 The red curve is the best-fit exponential model.
 The shaded band shows statistical uncertainty.
 Below, the residual plot shows which centuries deviate most from the overall trend.